martavp/pypsa-in-prime/README.md

 9. Install gurobi in the environment
-> conda isntall -c gurobi gurobi
+> conda install -c gurobi gurobi

 10. In the folder '/PRIME_cluster' of this repository, there are two additional files needed to use snakemake in the PRIME.